Alex-Stalter/AStalterJobsProjects/README.md

 function where it returns the data as a dictionary and then that dictionary is passed into the function to put the data into a sample database.
 A simple query is then run on the database and compared against the original list to make sure the data is not changed along the way and can be accessed correctly.

+THe fifth test creates a database and then updates it from a provided string.
+It first checks to make sure the data is entered correctly into the databse then updates the data and makes sure the sample input is the same as the output from the database.

+The sixth test does a similar action to the fifth test but checks it by updating the data from an excel spreadsheet.

 ### Things to keep in mind while running.